-In either instance, the referral will be sent in an envelope marked 'CONFIDENTIAL - CHILD PROTECTION/ VULNERABLE YOUNG ADULT'.
+In either instance, the referral will be sent electronically initially and then in an envelope marked 'CONFIDENTIAL - CHILD PROTECTION/ VULNERABLE YOUNG ADULT'.

 If any member of staff feels unsure about what to do if he/she has concerns about a child/young adult, or unsure about being able to recognise signs or symptoms of possible child abuse, he/she should talk with the DT.